Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 10.32.13 UTC
+- WIB: Minggu, 13 Oktober 2024 11.29.22 UTC
-- WITA: Minggu, 13 Oktober 2024 11.32.13 UTC
+- WITA: Minggu, 13 Oktober 2024 12.29.22 UTC
-- WIT: Minggu, 13 Oktober 2024 12.32.13 UTC
+- WIT: Minggu, 13 Oktober 2024 13.29.22 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational